dawizz/safe-fs-walk/README.md

 The main difference is in error management : this crawler will do its best to prevent errors in your program due to permissions or other system errors and will just keep walking.

 Additional options:
-  - log (default=console.error): logger.error will be used to log file system errors.
+  - log (default=console.error): a function that will be used to log errors.
 Pass null to be silent (errors will neither be emitted nor logged).
   - onlyReadable (default=true): do not emit paths of files that can not be read.